October 23th to 25th

 September 15th – October 15th: Community Clothing Drive to support Tent City

 A tremendous help for this year’s Tent City.
 We accept clothing donations of all kinds as long as they are of decent quality or better.
 Anything helps so your support is much welcomed!
 Bring donations to:

-- Lifebridge Center (former Banner Mattress building), 3342 Monroe St., Toledo
+- Lifebridge Center (former Banner Mattress building), 3342 Monroe St., Toledo, OH

 October 17th: Walgreen’s Trick or Trot 5k Run & Zombie Walk

 Starting off Tent City with a kick!
 Meet at Promenade Park at 6 p.m.
-A 1-mile walk of compassion to start off the annual Tent City right.
+A 1-mile parade of compassion will start off the annual Tent City right.

-November 11th: Veterans Matter 11/11 at 7 Rallies to House America’s Veterans sponsored by the National Exchange Clubs Nationwide
+November 11th: Veterans Matter 11/11 at 7 Rallies to House America’s Homeless Veterans (sponsored by the National Exchange Clubs nationwide)

 Tent City 2015